-The comparison of simulated mean annual minimum, maximum, and amplitude of wetland extent with observational datasets (Table 3) reveals that the simulated wetland

-- area for 1980-2010 falls within the range of $4.37 \pm 0.99 \text{ Mkm}^2$ (Mkm2 = 10^6 km^2).
-This number is close to GIEMS (5.66 Mkm2) (Prigent et al., 2012) and inventory-based estimation (6.2 Mkm2) (Bergamaschi et al., 2007) after exclusion of other water bodies like lakes, rivers, and rice paddy (Leff et al., 2004).
-Considering potential underestimation of satellite-based observation in forested regions, the realistic estimate could possi- - 20 bly be in the upper part of our range.
-Note that one must be careful when comparing model results with the observational datasets based on inventories or digitalized maps directly, because these datasets might represent the long-term maximal area as wetland potential.
-The higher seasonal wetland extent in GIEMS compared with LPJ-wsl could be partly due to the artifacts in data retrieval and processing that enlarge the am- - plitudes in northern high latitudes, and partly due to permanent wetlands that GIEMS hard to detect.
+The comparison of simulated mean annual minimum, maximum, and amplitude of wetland extent with observational data sets (Table 3) reveals that the simulated wetland area for 1980-2010 falls within the range of 4.37 ± 0.99 Mkm2 (Mkm2 = 106 km2).
+This number is close to GIEMS (5.66 Mkm2) (Prigent et al., 2012) and inventorybased estimates (6.2 Mkm2) (Bergamaschi et al., 2007) after exclusion of other water bodies like lakes, rivers, and rice paddies (Leff et al., 2004).
+Considering potential underestimation of satellite-based observation in forested regions, the realistic estimate could possibly be in the upper part of our range.
+Note that one must be careful when directly comparing model results with the observational data sets based on inventories or digitized maps, because these data sets might represent the long-term maximal area as wetland potential.
+The higher seasonal wetland extent in GIEMS compared with LPJ-wsl could be partly due to permanent wetlands that are difficult to detect by GIEMS.
 Lastly, the definition of wetland is another possible source of discrepancy.
-Remotely sensed inundation datasets represents the non-specific measurement of inundation while wetland area in our study is specifically defined from inventories following the National Wetlands Working Group (1988) classification that include peatlands, mineral wetlands, and shallow waters.
+Remotely sensed inundation data sets emphasize open water while the wetland area in our study is specifically defined from inventories following the National Wetlands Working